Tighter Guide · 8 min · 5 citations

 4. Interventions that pay back

 Every intervention needs a unit economic.
 If the save action costs $200 of CS time and the account's contribution margin is $300 per remaining year, the math is only favorable when save rates exceed roughly 67%.
-In most B2B SaaS data, the highest-leverage interventions are:
+In most B2B SaaS data, the highest-return interventions are:

-• Proactive outreach on first usage drop.
+- Proactive outreach on first usage drop.
 A personal email within seven days of the signal, not a generic automation.

-• Executive business reviews for top-quartile accounts.
+- Executive business reviews for top-quartile accounts.
 Quarterly cadence, concrete value delivered document, named next-quarter goal.

-• Targeted save offers at cancellation intent.
+- Targeted save offers at cancellation intent.
 Offer duration (not discount) — two free months with committed onboarding — tends to outperform flat percentage discounts[1].

-• Win-back campaigns at 60–90 days post-cancellation.
+- Win-back campaigns at 60–90 days post-cancellation.
 Re-engagement rates above 8% are considered strong in branded-report data; below 3% means the campaign is not worth running.

 5. Close the loop